-If you want the look and feel of a tennis ball, then you’ll find that Kong tennis balls are safe for dogs.
+If you want the look and feel of a tennis ball, then you’ll find that Kong tennis balls (available from Amazon) are safe for dogs.
 The covering on these balls won’t wear dog’s teeth down and because they are made by Kong they are much more durable than regular tennis balls making them much safer than regular tennis balls.

 Note: Although the Kong tennis balls are quite durable, they are don’t last as long as the Chuck It or ZogoFlex balls which are made of rubber.

 What people are saying about Kong Tennis Balls for Dogs:

 These are fantastic!
 My boxer went through I don’t know how many hard tennis 🎾 I don’t know what this is made of but not one has been torn apart!!!Michelle Storm Larson